top of page

 • Decorate and label your bike beforehand as well as taking it to a bike shop for any issues.
 You don't want to finally finish unpacking only to realize you need to head to a bike repair camp instead of a party.

-• Make sure to label your gear with big colorful labels, especially if you're using Burner Bins (the hearty black containers with the yellow tops).
+• Make sure to label your gear with big colorful labels, especially if you're using Burner Bins (the hardy black containers with the yellow tops).
 Everything quickly starts to look the same when covered in playa dust, and you don't want to lose a bin or have someone grab yours.

 Overall Tips and Tricks for Getting to Burning Man

 • Plan ahead.
 Getting to Burning Man last minute is possible, but it is not recommended, especially for virgin burners.
 Most people make a travel plan ahead of time to avoid logistics-related disasters.
 You are responsible for yourself, and no one will pick up after you if a lack of planning results in you missing the burn, getting there later than you intended, or spending more money than intended.
-Start planning as soon as you know you want to go to Burning Man.
+Start planning as soon as you decide to go to Burning Man.

 • Bring your ticket!
 Its important to have your physical ticket and an ID with a matching name on hand.
 Ticket sales happen in phases, so keep an eye out for when your tickets will drop.
 If you are working with a low budget, low income tickets are available to help you afford the burn.